Bitcoin-ABC/bitcoin-abc/apps/metachronik/README.md

 ### Production-Ready Features

 -   **Real-time Block Processing**: WebSocket subscription to Chronik for instant block processing
--   **Automatic Reconciliation**: Daily checks for missing blocks and data integrity
+-   **Event-driven Reconciliation**: Automatic gap detection and reconciliation when blockchain gaps are detected
--   **Missing Block Detection**: Identifies and processes any gaps in the blockchain data
+-   **Missing Block Detection**: Identifies and processes any gaps in the blockchain data in real-time
 -   **Price Integration**: Automatic current price fetching for new days only
 -   **Comprehensive Token Tracking**: ALP and SLP token transaction counting by type
 -   **Advanced Analytics**: Agora volume, cachet claims, faucet claims, and more